-- 8. If not replacing the A-arm, thoroughly clean the Aarm and pivot tube. - 9.
-Install new ball joint into A-arm.
+- 8. If not replacing the A-arm, thoroughly clean the A-arm and pivot tube. - Install new ball joint into A-arm.
 Refer to "Ball Joint Replacement" section. - 10.
 Insert new A-arm bushings and pivot tube into new A-arm. - 11.
 Install new upper A-arm assembly onto vehicle frame.
 Torque new bolt to specification.

-Front Upper A-arm Bolts: 40 ft-lbs (54 Nm)
+Front Upper A-arm Bolts: 42 ft-lb (57 Nm)